-I believe what most mainline Christians believe, (I think); I just believe more stuff, or at least the possibility of more stuff, that many aren’t aware of or haven’t considered.
+I believe what most conservative Christians believe, (I think); I just believe more stuff, or at least the possibility of more stuff, that many aren’t aware of or haven’t considered.
 But let me start with a statement St. Augustine said about 1600 years ago: “In essentials, unity.
 In nonessentials, liberty.
 In all things, charity.”
 This is my personal motto.

 So what do I consider the essentials?